bkaewell/self-driving-car/P5-vehicle-detection/project_writeup.md

 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 To bound the search window region, I decided to divide the 1200 x 760 image in half along the horizontal plane.
 In other words, the division separates the sky and ground.
-Since cars can’t fly yet, I only processed the lower half of the image, which begins at the 400 pixel mark from the top.
-I decided to search window positions at varying scales ranging from 1 to 3 with 0.5 step intervals and came up with this:
+Since self driving cars can’t fly (yet?), I only processed the lower half of the image, starting at the 400 pixel mark.
+I decided to search window positions at varying scales ranging from 1 to 3 in 0.5 step intervals and came up with this:

 ![alt text][image03]

-<figure> scale 3.0

-![alt text][image3]
+![alt text][image04]

 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?